iebayirli/Cryptomania/README.md

 # Cryptomania

-Cryptomania is a cryptocurrency tracking application that uses the latest technologies on Android.
+Cryptomania is a cryptocurrency tracking application.
 [The CoinGecko crypto API](https://www.coingecko.com/en/api) has been used to get the latest prices and histories for coins.

 ## Screenshots